Why are people stopping their lifesaving statins?

 Statins save lives.
 Then why do nearly half of patients stop taking the cholesterol-lowering medications against their doctors orders?

-After suffering a near-fatal heart attack in 2013, Boris Pinhas, a 54-year-old computer programmer in Queens, New York, was prescribed a low-dose of atorvastatin, or Lipitor.
-But he gave up on it after a few years.
+After suffering a near-fatal heart attack in April, Boris Pinhas, a 54-year-old computer programmer in Queens, New York, was prescribed a statin for a second time.
+He had been prescribed a low-dose of atorvastin, or Lipitor, for slightly elevated cholesterol in 2013 but gave it up soon after picking up his prescription.

-He wasn’t having side effects and he knew that the medication was helping protect his heart, but he didn't like that he would have to take the medication for the rest of his life.
-That decision landed him back in the ER.
+He wasn’t having side effects and he knew that the medication was protecting his heart, but he didn't like that he would have to take the medication for the rest of his life.
+That decision landed him in the ER.

 "I was taking it for a while, but you lose track of time," Pinhas said.
 "And then one day I found myself sweating at the office and losing consciousness."